Smart Home & AI Devices Worth Buying

 Verdict✅ Strong choice for Android/Google households

-2. AI Home Security Cameras
+2. Smart Home AI Devices for Security

 Modern security cameras have moved well beyond motion detection.
 In 2026, AI-powered cameras can tell the difference between a person, a package, a vehicle, and your dog — reducing false alerts dramatically.
+The AI here is doing real classification work: neural networks trained on millions of images to recognize object types in real time, on-device or in the cloud.

 Arlo Pro 5S — Best Overall Security Camera

 The Arlo Pro 5S is the benchmark for residential security cameras.
 It shoots in 4K, has color night vision, and its AI person/vehicle/animal detection is accurate enough that you’ll actually leave notifications on.
 I’ve been running an Arlo camera at the front door for about eight months — in that time, I’ve had maybe three false alerts (a large shadow, once a reflection).
 For comparison, the budget camera it replaced was firing three to five alerts per day.
-Arlo’s official specs rate battery life at up to six months per charge under typical use conditions, which has matched real-world experience closely.

 ⚠ Real cost to consider: The hardware runs $200–$250 per camera, but AI detection features require the Arlo Secure plan at around $5/month per camera.
 A 4-camera setup means roughly $240/year in ongoing subscription fees on top of hardware.
 Still worth it for serious security coverage — just budget for both.